 11 IRC scheduled a meeting with claimant's mother for January 11, 2018, but after IRC Consumer Services Coordinator (CSC) Elizabeth Velazquez sent an email to claimant's mother with what appeared to be a mocking emoji, claimant's mother cancelled that meeting and said she wanted to go before the hearing officer.
-CSC Velazquez explained during the hearing that she accidentally used that emoji, and sent an internal email with that emoji to claimant's mother.
+CSC Velazquez explained during the hearing that she accidentally used that emoji and she accidentally sent an internal email with that emoji to claimant's mother.
 She apologized to claimant's mother.

-seemed to focus a lot of attention on what might be a "usual" way for families to use respite hours.
-12 But, based on the letters written by the ABA, SIT, Uplift, occupational therapy, and psychological professionals, there is nothing "usual" about the challenges faced by this family.
+problems that arose with the respite workers, claimant's mother hesitated changing respite workers because she was concerned such changes might negatively impact her children who need consistent routines due to their disabilities.
+During the hearing, IRC seemed to focus a lot of attention on what might be a "usual" way for families to use respite hours.
+But, based on the letters written by the ABA, SIT, Uplift, occupational therapy, and psychological professionals, there is nothing "usual" about the challenges faced by this family.

 11. The triplets also receive mental health care, funded through insurance.
 Maria Elena Moya, M.D., a child and adolescent psychiatrist, treats claimant and her brothers.
 Rachel Taylor, a licensed marriage and family therapist and registered play therapist supervisor, has also been providing therapy to claimant and her siblings on Saturdays since May 2017.
 Dr. Moya wrote a letter, dated May 13, 2016, in support of claimant's family's need for adequate respite services.
-Ms. Taylor wrote an undated letter that outlined her opinions regarding the extraordinary nature of the family's situation as follows:
+Ms. Taylor wrote an undated